Role of Salutogenic Design, Evidence Based Design & the Anthropocene in Healthy Building — Wellness Design Consultants

 Healthy buildings aim to create environments that support long-term well-being, helping occupants develop healthier habits and lifestyles.
 It is prevention rather than cure, for the latter you’ll want a health clinic or hospital designed along EBD principles!

-What role is there for 'evidence based design' in the WELL certification standard for new and existing buildings?
+What role is there for 'evidence based design' in the WELL certification standard for new and existing healthcare facilities?

 Evidence-based design (EBD) plays a significant and foundational role in the WELL Building Standard, a performance-based system for measuring, certifying, and monitoring features of the built environment that impact human health and well-being.